What is Veterinary “Match Day?”

 Editor’s note: This post was originally published in February of 2015 and has been updated to reflect the most up-to-date statistical information and match day date.

-Dr. Nicole Luensman leads Friendship’s Acupuncture & Pain Management Clinic.
+Dr. Nicole Luensman leads Friendship’s Anesthesiology Department.
 She completed her internship at Friendship and returned after completion of her Anesthesiology residency at The Ohio State University.
 In addition to overseeing our anesthesia policies and protocols, she is certified in veterinary acupuncture.